Pavichi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5th line Create a script that lists environment variables.
 6th line Create a script that lists all local variables and environment variables, and functions.
-7th line Create a script that creates a new local variable 8th line Create a script that creates a new global variable
+7th line Create a script that creates a new local variable 8th line Create a script that creates a new global variable 9th line Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.